perfanalytics/pose2sim/Content/paper.md

 • The OpenPose model they wish to use.
 They can also use AlphaPose [@Fang_2017], or even create their own model (e.g. with DeepLabCut [@Mathis_2018]),\
 • Whether they are going to calibrate their cameras with a checkerboard, or to simply convert a calibration file provided by a Qualisys system,\
 • Which keypoint they want to track in order to automatically single out the person of interest,\
-• The thresholds in confidence and in reprojection error for using or not a camera while triangulating a keypoint,\
+• The thresholds in confidence and reprojection errors for using or not using a camera while triangulating a keypoint,\
 • The minimum number of cameras below which the keypoint won't be triangulated at this frame,\
 • The interpolation and filter types and parameters.